cmu-phil/py-tetrad/README.md

 1. Finally, you will need to clone this GitHub repository, so if you don't have Git installed, first google and install that for your machine type, and then in a terminal window,for instance, cd to a directory where you want the cloned project to appear.

-You will need to adjust this for the actual location of your Java JDK and for your platform.
-Then to check out py-tetrad and run an example module, you can type the following:
+1. Then to check out py-tetrad and run an example module, you can type the following:

 ```
 git clone https://github.com/cmu-phil/py-tetrad